tvpian/beginner_tutorials/README.md

 Tharun V. Puthanveettil

-## Dependencies/Assumptions
+## Assumptions

-This ROS2 Humble package was created and tested on ubuntu 20.02 (Linux).
+ROS2 Humble package is created and tested on ubuntu 20.02 (Linux).

-The colcon build is used for building this package.
+The colcon build is used for building the package.

+## Dependencies
 ROS2 Humble has to be build and sourced

 ## To build the package